 - It only happens after months of training the basics

-Sparring isn't the point of boxing for most people.
+Sparring is not the point of boxing for most people.
 Training is the point.
 Sparring is just one optional element.

 For Parents Worried About Violence

 Boxing actually reduces violent behaviour in teenagers, not increases it.
-Research supports this, but you don't need studies - just logic.
+Research supports this, but you do not need studies - just logic (source).

 Kids who train in boxing understand that fighting is a skill, not something you do when angry.
 They learn control, because losing control gets you hit.
 They develop confidence, which means they have less to prove.
-And they're tired - genuinely tired - which makes aggression less likely.
+And they are tired - genuinely tired - which makes aggression less likely.

 The boxers who get in street fights are usually the ones who quit training.
 The ones who stick with it know better.